Dragonsight91/tex_templates/email/README.md

 # LaTeX Email
 ## NOTE
 This may not work with all mail clients.
-So far, i know that Thunderbird does support this.
+So far, i know that Thunderbird does support this, but Gmail does not

 ## Prerequisites